bjornshomelab/Navi/README.md

 - **Secure Storage**: Local encryption for sensitive data
 - **API Key Safety**: Secure handling of credentials
 - **Regular Updates**: Security patches and improvements

+> 📋 **Security Reports**: Found a security issue?
+Please email bjornshomelab@gmail.com or create an issue with the "security" label.

 ## 🤝 Contributing